 An adjustable hitch is a type of ball mount that can be adjusted up or down to promote level towing.
 The tongue portion is attached to a vertical channel or shank.
 The tongue can be set higher to level out a high-riding trailer, or it can be lowered to accommodate a trailer that rides closer to the road.
 This unique ability ensures that whichever trailer you’re pulling, it rides level.

 Level towing – that is, making sure the trailer frame is parallel to the road – is important for safety, driver control and deterring trailer sway.
 A trailer that’s pitched too far forward or backward can lead to unsafe towing situations.

-Adjustable trailer hitches (a.k.a. adjustable ball mounts) are a versatile and powerful solution to this problem.
+Adjustable trailer hitches (a.k.a. an adjustable ball mount or adjustable receiver hitch) are a versatile and powerful solution to this problem.
 They come in all sorts of shapes, sizes and capacities, as well as different material options, including steel and aluminum.
 Some are rated for as much as 20,000+ pounds with a vertical adjustment span of 18 inches or more.
 Others are compact, lightweight and built for fast, nimble adaptation.

 Some different types of adjustable trailer hitches: